 The CVCHS charter provides for a governing board that functions much like a school board.
 On September 1, 2011, teachers, classified staff and parents gathered at Clayton Valley High School to elect their respective representatives of the new governing board.
 Those elected members then selected, as provided for in the CVCHS charter petition, two community-at-large members and a retired teacher to fill out the initial governing board.

-The CVCHS Governing Board meets on a regular basis at 6:00 PM, unless otherwise stated, on the 2nd Wednesday of each month in the CVCHS Library (1101 Alberta Way, Concord, CA 94521).
-Special meetings have also been scheduled for the 4th Wednesday of each month at 6:00 PM, for March through September 2019.
+The CVCHS Governing Board meets on a regular basis at 5:30 PM, unless otherwise stated, on the 2nd Wednesday of each month in the CVCHS Library (1101 Alberta Way, Concord, CA 94521).
 All meetings are open to the public and there are several opportunities for public comment, all of which are shown on the agenda.

 Agendas and Minutes can be found through the link on the right, with agendas posted at least 72 hours prior to a Regular Meeting, and at least 24 hours prior to a Special Meeting.